erik-nordvall/Shelf_Configurator/README.md

 This file contains an array of objects.
 Each object represents what needs to be loaded and contains; a unique name, the type of file and the file path.

 ### World.js ###
+The world listens to the "ready" command sent by the Resource class.
+This class is where the bookcase is instantiated.
+It is also where the parameters for the bookcase are set and the GUI is created.

 ### Experience.js ###
+The experience is the entire scene and all that is contained within it.
+The world (i.e all geometries and materials), lights, camera and renderer etc. This needs to be created in the script.js file.

 ### Bookcase Components folder ###
 All components follow a similar structure for how the class is defined.
 Each class contains four functions that are called in the constructor.
 These four functions are; ``` setGeometry() ```, ``` setTextures() ```, ``` setMaterial() ``` and ``` setMesh() ```.
 #### ConnectorA.js ####
+Loaded STL geometry for 3D printed connectors.
+The required inputs are the x, y, z coordinates, flip and diameter.
+The flip parameter is used to mirror the instantiated part.
+The diameter input it used
 #### ConnectorB.js ####
+Loaded STL geometry for 3D printed connectors.
+The required inputs are the x, y, z coordinates, flip and diameter.
+The flip parameter is used to mirror the instantiated part.
 #### Feet.js ####
+Loaded STL geometry for 3D printed feet.
+The required inputs are the x, y, z coordinates and diameter.
+#### Legs.js ####
-Native three.js cyliner geometry.
+Native three.js cylinder geometry.
 The required inputs are the height, diamter and x, y, z coordinates for a individual leg.
-#### Legs.js ####
 #### RodA.js ####
+Native three.js cylinder geometry.
+The required inputs are the height, diamter and x, y, z coordinates for a individual leg.
 #### RodBjs ####
+Native three.js cylinder geometry.
+The required inputs are the height, diamter and x, y, z coordinates for a individual leg.
 #### Shelf.js ####

 ## Create your own ##